 New Graphic was formed in June 2007 as a Delaware corporation and is currently a wholly-owned subsidiary of Graphic.
 To date, New Graphic has not conducted any activities other than those related to its formation and the completion of the transactions.
-In connection with the transactions, New Graphic's name will be changed to "Graphic Packaging Holding Company," and its common stock will be listed on the New York Stock Exchange ("NYSE") under the symbol "GPK," which is the symbol under which Graphic common stock is currently listed on the NYSE.
+In connection with the transactions, New Graphic's name will be changed to "Graphic Packaging Holding Company," and Graphic has filed an application to list New Graphic's common stock on the New York Stock Exchange ("NYSE") under the symbol "GPK," which is the symbol under which Graphic common stock is currently listed on the NYSE.